Ite, missa est: History and liturgical use

 With the reform of Pope Paul VI "Ite, missa est" returned to its function as a dismissal formula.
-It is omitted if another function follows immediately and the people are therefore not dismissed.
+It is omitted if another liturgical function follows immediately and the people are not to leave (e.g., Benediction of the Blessed Sacrament).

-"Ite missa est", not being variable like the Scripture readings and the collect, is part of the Order of Mass and has always been printed in that part of the Roman Missal.
+"Ite missa est", not being variable like the Scripture readings and the Collect, is part of the Order of Mass and has always been printed in that part of the Roman Missal.
 Being sung by an individual (ideally the deacon), not by a choir, it cannot be part of a polyphonic musical setting of the Mass.
 Only the "Deo gratias" response could be set polyphonically but again, because of its brevity, it rarely was, except in some early settings such as Machaut's Messe de Nostre Dame.

+From the Easter Vigil until the Second Sunday of Easter, and on Pentecost Sunday, "alleluia, alleluia" is appended to both the dismissal and its response.